-As I sit down for an executive coaching session or to talk with a CEO about his/her senior team, one of the most frequently cited challenges is how to effectively lead in rapidly changing environments.
+As I sit down for an executive coaching session or to talk with a CEO about his/her senior team, one of the most asked questions is ”How can I be an effective leader in rapidly changing environments?”

 Organizations and teams are expected to manage a large, continual flow of current and new demands.
 Some leaders thrive in this situation while others just get swamped, failing to stay above water.